bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 Who will refactor the code?
 Who will make it consistent?
 Who will "productionise" it?
 And when?
 The answer is: **Probably no one, never** (:

 That's why I am more in favor of the other group of people: Those who aim for **quality** vs short term velocity. **Design first** vs quick MVP.
 We aim for quality and design-first while maintaining both Thanos and Prometheus projects.
-I strongly believe that is the best practice for long term projects like that.
+I strongly believe that this is the best practice for long term projects.

 Remember: Some contributors will not like you because you are strict on details and refuse to add the feature they implemented. **But more people will hate you if the project will be causing incidents, because of [YOLO code](https://jaxenter.com/yolo-driven-development-methodology-113469.html),